 Zebrafish show a remarkable capacity for behavioral plasticity, and we find that larvae exhibit non-associative learning (short-term habituation) with landmark behavioral and pharmacological characteristics.
 Using an automated system to record and quantify motor behavior kinematics, we have developed a high-throughput behavioral assay for non-associative learning in larval zebrafish.
 This set-up allows us to perform genetic as well as small molecule screens for genes and pathways underlying non-associative learning.
-The movie above shows a wiltype (left) larvae which habituates to accoustic stimuli, and a habituation mutant (righht) which fails to habituate and hence continues to respond.
+The movie above shows a wildtype (left) larvae which habituates to acoustic stimuli, and a habituation mutant (right) which fails to habituate and hence continues to respond.

 For available rotation projects, click here